 We are an emerging medical risk-assessment company.
 Our mission is to develop, manufacture and market patented products that identify the risk profile of medical patients to allow healthcare providers to capture full reimbursement potential for their services.
 Our first patented and U.S. Food and Drug Administration, or FDA, cleared product, is FloChecTM.
 FloChecTM is used in the office setting to allow providers to measure arterial blood flow in the extremities and is a useful tool for internists and primary care physicians for whom it was previously impractical to conduct blood flow measurements.
 We received FDA 510(k) clearance for FloChecTM in February 2010, began Beta testing in the third quarter of 2010, and began commercially leasing FloChecTM in January 2011.
-In the year ended December 31, 2012 we had total revenue of \$1,199,000 and a net loss of \$2,741,000 compared to \$316,000 and \$1,876,000, respectively, in 2011.
-In the first nine months of 2013 we had total revenue of \$1,493,000 and a net loss of \$1,707,000 compared to \$772,000 and \$2,085,000, respectively, in the same period in 2012.
-Our net loss attributable to common stockholders was \$1,707,000 for the nine months ended September 30, 2013 compared to \$2,170,000 for the same period 2012, and was \$2,826,000 for the year ended December 31, 2012 as compared to \$1.876.000 for 2011.
+In the year ended December 31, 2013 we had total revenue of \$2,274,000 and a net loss of \$2,233,000 compared to total revenue of \$1,199,000 and a net loss of \$2,741,000 in 2012.
+Our net loss attributable to common stockholders was \$2,233,000 for the year ended December 31, 2013 compared to \$2,826,000 for the year ended December 31, 2013.